WMFO/Rivendell-Spinitron-Update/README.md

 ###07/29/12
 Fix bug where sepcial characters such as `&` would not be escaped properly.
 Makefile now keeps a backup during install and replaces it on uninstall. - Max Goldstein

+###08/12/12
+Fix bug where script would never log as DJ with open playlist. curl now times out instead of freezing RDAirplay. - Max Goldstein